andyl/vagrant_base/README.md

 ## Support

-Contact Andy if you have questions or need a hand getting up to speed.
+Contact Andy if you have questions or would like a hand getting up to speed.

+Here are some things we can try together:
+- custom base boxes for fast installataion
+- mounting source directories to use GUI editors on host machine
+- development / test consoles
+- moving a VM from your desktop to the datacenter
+- pair-programming from your desktop VM across the firewall

 ## Resources